Hongqin-Li/rpi-os/README.md

 Linux is required for building and Ubuntu is preferred.

-- Install toolchains by `make install-apt` on Ubuntu 18.04 or higher.
+- Install toolchains and libc by `make init` on Ubuntu 18.04 or higher.
 - Emulate the kernel at `obj/kernel8.img` by `make qemu`.
 - Create a bootable sd card image at `obj/sd.img` for rpi3 by `make`.
 - Burn to a tf card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/).